McpVanguard#

 Current Capabilities#

-- hardened SSE and Streamable HTTP transport paths
+- hardened SSE and Streamable HTTP transport paths with request rate, concurrency, session-binding, and session-count controls

 - metadata poisoning inspection on